Anish19s/exam-score-prediction/README.md

 Exam Score Prediction (Linear Regression)

-This is my first machine learning project.
-I predicted a student’s final exam score using two approaches:
+This is my first machine learning project.I predicted a student’s final exam score using two approaches:

-Manual Linear Regression – implemented gradient descent from scratch

-Scikit-Learn Linear Regression – used the library for comparison
+1)Manual Linear Regression – implemented gradient descent from scratch 2)Scikit-Learn Linear Regression – used the library for comparison

 The prediction is based on the following features: